What to see and do on your next trip to the Lake District

 From William Wordsworth’s chocolate-box cottage to a cabinet of curiosities at the Ruskin Museum, there are lots of intriguing museums, galleries and historic houses to explore in this area of outstanding natural beauty.

-Home to the highest mountain in England and gorgeous native woodlands, there is huge potential here for walks and hikes, plus an array of museums, galleries and historic homes for the perfect cultural pit-stop.
+Home to the highest mountain in England and gorgeous native woodlands, there are countless walks and hikes, plus an array of museums, galleries and historic homes for the perfect cultural pit-stop.

 The Lake District also inspired some of the most famous tales by beloved English author and illustrator Beatrix Potter, who played a major role in maintaining and encouraging conservation of the area.

-So, get back to nature and get visiting museums while you’re there – here are just a few stunning Lake District locations to start you off.
+So, get back to nature and get visiting museums while you’re there – here are just a few stunning Lake District locations for you to plan your next staycation.

-Don’t forget, all these places offer fantastic benefits with a National Art Pass – check out our full listings of museums and galleries for more inspiration.
+Don’t forget, all these places offer fantastic benefits with a National Art Pass or Teacher Art Pass – check out our full listings of museums and galleries for more inspiration.

 Tullie House Museum and Art Gallery

-This brilliant contemporary art gallery is close to landmarks such as Carlisle Cathedral and Hadrian’s Wall.
+Explore brilliant contemporary art in this gallery, close to landmarks such as Carlisle Cathedral and Hadrian’s Wall.
 The Roman Frontier Gallery is dedicated to exploring the western end of Hadrian’s Wall nearby, and there is a significant collection of Pre-Raphaelite art to enjoy.
 There is plenty of work by local Cumbrian artists plus watercolours, drawings, paintings and prints on display.
 The building itself is an architectural gem, boasting elegant features such as a Jacobean staircase and tiled walls, all surrounded by idyllic herb and flower gardens.

 Wordsworth Grasmere

-Dove Cottage is the former home of Romantic poet William Wordsworth and was once described as ‘the loveliest spot that man hath ever found’ by Wordsworth himself.
+Get inspired at Dove Cottage, the former home of Romantic poet William Wordsworth which he once described as ‘the loveliest spot that man hath ever found’.
 The village of Grasmere has its own dramatic lake and rugged landscape, plus you can follow in the footsteps of Wordsworth who lived here during his most memorable years as a writer.
-Inside the charming cottage itself you can enjoy original features such as stone floors and glowing coal fires, plus explore an array of Wordsworth’s personal belongings and a spectacular collection of his manuscripts.
+Inside the charming cottage, enjoy original features such as stone floors and glowing coal fires, plus explore an array of Wordsworth’s personal belongings and a spectacular collection of his manuscripts.

 The Ruskin Museum